JoseManuelYC/JoseManuelYC/README.md

 ### Hi there 👋

 <p>I am José Yanez from San Cristóbal, Venezuela.
-I'm 24 years old, and I'm a front-end developer.
+I'm 24 years old, and I'm a web developer.
 A great passionate about technology and programming, a lover of soccer, good music and video games.
 Always eager to learn and continue to evolve.
 I keep studying to be a full stack developer is my goal🏁🎮</p>

 <hr>